-This meant we could put all our focus and energy into doing what we had to do and not allow any other factors create unnecessary resistance.
+This meant we could put all our focus and energy into doing what we had to do and not allow any other factors to create unnecessary resistance.

 Reading through all his notes, it amasses quite a body of work.
 It wasn’t without challenges that’s for sure and it definitely wasn’t easy.
 But our approach was to always solve the problem and move to the next challenge.
 To bring it on, learn about it, troubleshoot and apply the solution.
-Keep going with a flexible yet structured approach, with an openness to what you need to do, without judgement and you can’t lose 🙂
+Keep going with a flexible yet structured approach, with an openness to what you need to do, without judgement and you can’t fail to progress 🙂

-Whilst his journey continues, in the 1 year we worked together versus his 24 year battle, he made some great progress and is well on his way.
-Most importantly he now has full control, he’s taken the reins and has the skills to put the steps in place as his body continues to change and respond.
+Whilst his journey continues, in the 1 year we worked together versus his prior 24 year battle, he made some great progress and is well on his way.
+Most importantly, he now has full control, he’s taken the reins and has the skills to put the steps in place as his body continues to change and respond.

 - Stomach Pain – Greatly Improved.

-- Colon/Abdominal Pain diagnosed as Ulcerative Colitis – Almost Alleviated Pain and retest for UC due every two years.
+- Colon/Abdominal Pain diagnosed as Ulcerative Colitis – Almost Completely Alleviated Pain and retest for UC due every two years.

 - Right side Abdominal Tenderness – Greatly Improved.

 - Belching – Greatly Improved.

 - Constipation – Now managed.